 Welcome to Forest Schools!

 At Croft Infant School, Forest School is a child led programme that allows the child to explore, experience and appreciate the outdoor world through play and practical activities.
-The planned sessions and activities provided by the Forest School leader are a direct result of the interests shown by the children during each session.
 The children experience the natural world whatever the weather and so can learn and appreciate the seasonal changes and how the environment changes over time.
 Sessions provide opportunities for children to develop their communication, speaking, listening and team building skills alongside increasing their knowledge of the natural world and learning about trees, mammals, plants and birds.

 For our Forest School sessions we use the woodland at Alfreton Park.
 The park offers a range of different areas including a coniferous woodland, broadleaved trees and field areas.
 During Forest School sessions we aim to teach and involve children in the caring and sustaining of the woodland environment including minimising the impact of activities on the site.